 Voice Analytics in Action

 Voice analytics is most often used to improve the customer experience.
 For instance, a customer may use the word “great,” which normally denotes a positive sentiment.
 However, most solutions cannot detect cues, such as sarcasm or anger, which can completely change the meaning of the word.
 Understanding customer emotions is crucial to creating better customer experience strategies.
-That’s why modern voice analytics solutions include features that provide context, such as silence and overtalk detection.
+That’s why modern voice analytics solutions include features that provide context.

 It’s easy to confuse speech analytics and voice analytics.
 The most important thing to remember is that these automated solutions save time and money on QA processes.
 Whether you run a large call center or a local franchise, you will benefit from implementing an automated quality monitoring solution.
 To learn more about the benefits of CallFinder’s automated solutions, watch this short video!